rjmags1/algorithms-practice/leetcode/179_largest_number.md

 ```

 ## Notes
-- Custom comparator.
+- Insertion sort with custom comparator.
 We always want numbers that will lead to a larger result to come first.
 Watch out for edge case where there are only zeroes in the input.

 ## Solution 2